Xornithologist/ctf_writeups/nsec_2022/VFcrypter.md

 two bytes, (77, 90) decode to “MZ” : This is a windows PE (exe) file.

-To rebuild it, we can format the numbers and write a little bit a python to conver the ints to
+To rebuild it, we can format the numbers and write a little bit a python to conver the ints to a binary file

 ```python
 data = bytes(int(x) for x in